Drug information provided by: IBM Micromedex

 Do not take itraconazole (Sporanox®) or ketoconazole (Nizoral®) while you are using this medicine.
 Using any of them together with this medicine may increase the chance of serious side effects.

-This medicine will add to the effects of alcohol and other central nervous system (CNS) depressants.
-CNS depressants are medicines that slow down the nervous system, which may cause drowsiness or make you less alert.
+This medicine will add to the effects of alcohol and other CNS depressants (medicines that slow down the nervous system, possibly causing drowsiness).
 Some examples of CNS depressants are antihistamines or medicine for hay fever, allergies, or colds, sedatives, tranquilizers, or sleeping medicine, prescription pain medicine or narcotics, barbiturates or seizure medicines, muscle relaxants, or anesthetics (numbing medicines), including some dental anesthetics.
 This effect may last for a few days after you stop using this medicine.
 Check with your doctor before taking any of the above while you are using this medicine.

 If you develop any unusual and strange thoughts or behavior while you are taking alprazolam, be sure to discuss it with your doctor.
 Some changes that have occurred in people taking this medicine are like those seen in people who drink alcohol and then act in a manner that is not normal.
 Other changes may be more unusual and extreme, such as confusion, worsening of depression, hallucinations (seeing, hearing, or feeling things that are not there), suicidal thoughts, and unusual excitement, nervousness, or irritability.